 Cookie crust

-- Type of biscuits: originally made with digestive biscuits, you can also use graham crackers, or any other plain vanilla wafer or cookie.
-They need to be ground into fine crumbs, so stay away from filled or sandwich cookies.
-You can also enhance the caramel flavor by adding some brown sugar to the crust.
+- Type of biscuits: originally made with digestive biscuits, you can use graham crackers, or other plain vanilla wafers or cookies.
+They must be ground into fine crumbs, so avoid filled cookies.
+You can enhance the caramel flavor of the pie by adding a tablespoon of brown sugar to the crust.

-- Cookie crust: there is a post about how to make a graham cracker crust with a video, tips and more images that you can check out.
+- Crumb crust recipe: there is a post about how to make a graham cracker crust with a video, tips and more images that you can check out.

 Dulce de leche